 December 12, 2007

-Anita Limbach didn't realize the extent of the degeneration of her knees until after her bilateral knee replacements were complete.
-A six-year battle with Rheumatoid Arthritis had left her nearly crippled and in severe pain.
+Anita didn't realize the extent of the degeneration of her knees until after her bilateral knee replacements were complete.
+A six-year battle with rheumatoid arthritis had left her nearly crippled and in severe pain.
 The beginning of her journey back to the life she had once enjoyed started with a simple conversation with her neighbor.
 With encouragement from friends who had new knees, she sought the advice of Dr. Andrea Saterbak at St. Croix Orthopaedics.

 Dr. Saterbak's thorough explanation of a minimally invasive technique provided all the encouragement Anita needed.
 "Dr. Saterbak was very patient and answered all of my questions," she explained.
 "I was very impressed with her."